robbrockbank/calico-mesos-deployments/docs/CalicoWithTheDockerContainerizer.md

 > You are viewing the calico-mesos-deployments documentation for release **release**.
 <!--- end of master only -->

-# Calico with the Marathon and the Mesos Docker Containerizer
+# Calico with Marathon and the Mesos Docker Containerizer

 The following instructions outline the steps required to enable and manage Calico networked containers launched from Marathon using the Mesos Docker